newrelic/nri-jmx/docs/jboss-standalone-tutorial/README.md

 ### 3.3 Checking data

-Save the changes in the yaml files, and [restart](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/manage-your-agent/start-stop-restart-infrastructure-agent).
+Save the changes in the yaml files, and [restart](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/manage-your-agent/start-stop-restart-infrastructure-agent) the agent.
 After a few minutes, go to New Relic and run the following [NRQL query](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language):

 ```sql
 FROM AnyNameSample SELECT *